denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-After that I will set the `HOST`, `AvailabilityZone` and `DiskSize` parameters that are specified in the `CloudFormation` template and required for creating the volume.
-The values are coming from the `workflow` inputs or are generated earlier in the script.
+Next, I set the `HOST`, `AvailabilityZone` and `DiskSize` parameters that are specified in the `CloudFormation` template to create the volume.
+These values are either provided by the `workflow` inputs or generated earlier in the script.

 ```